kidusmik/kidusmik/README.md

-- 👋 Hi, I’m @Kidus (ቅዱስ)
+- 👋 Hi, I’m Kidus (ቅዱስ)
-- 👀 I’m interested in App (Mobile/Web/Desktop) dDevelopment
+- 👀 I’m interested in App (Mobile/Web/Desktop) Development
-- 🌱 I’m cstudying Software Engineering, and currently learning Web Development
+- 🌱 I’m studying Software Engineering, and currently learning Web Development
-- 💞️ I’m looking to collaborate on anAndroid and Web App Development projects
+- 💞️ I’m looking to collaborate on Android and Web Development projects
-- 📫 HYou can contact me directly or reach me through kidusmik@gmail.com
+- 📫 You can contact me directly or reach me through kidusmik@gmail.com

 ## Connect with me